umr-amap/StormR/README.md

 ## Data source

 To run stormR functions users have to provide a tropical cyclone storm track dataset in which the location and the characteristics of storms are given across their lifetime.
 By default we propose to use the data provided by USA agencies in the IBTrACS database [International Best Track Archive for Climate Stewardship](https://www.ncei.noaa.gov/products/international-best-track-archive).
 This database provides records of storms and tropical cyclones around the world every 3 hours since 1841.
-Alternatively, users can other database as long as the following fields are provided:
+Other databases can be used as long as the following fields are provided:

 | **Field name** | **Description** | **Example** | **Type** |
 |:---|:---|:---:|:---:|